dustydells/mtech_reu_plants/README.md

 - The rest of the development files:
     These files are the places where I tested various methods on the test photos.

+### photos
+This folder contains all the images used for this project.
+The test photos are a haphazard subset that I used to test

 The file called "master_script.py" will take the path to one image and return a grid of figures like the images below.
 ![Example of output (quadrat)](results/master_script_output/example.jpg)